PTAB

 5. Arguments Regarding Discretionary Denial

-- Petitioner argued that discretionary denial under Fintiv is inappropriate.
-The parallel district court case was in its infancy, with no trial date set and minimal investment by the court or parties.
-Based on median time-to-trial statistics for the venue (D. Nev.), any trial would occur long after the IPR's final written decision (FWD) deadline.
-Petitioner also stipulated it would not pursue in the district court the same grounds raised in the IPR, or any grounds that could have reasonably been raised.
-Finally, Petitioner asserted the petition presented a "compelling, meritorious challenge" because it cited prior art teaching the key "helical journal" limitation, which the Examiner had not previously considered, making institution appropriate to correct a clear error.
+- Petitioner argued that discretionary denial under Fintiv would be inappropriate.
+The parallel district court litigation was in its infancy, with no trial date set and discovery just beginning.
+Petitioner noted that the median time-to-trial in the district (D. Nev.) was 50.4 months, far exceeding the IPR statutory deadline.
+Petitioner also stipulated that it would not pursue in the parallel proceeding the same grounds raised in the petition or any grounds that could have reasonably been raised.
+Finally, Petitioner argued the petition presented a "compelling, meritorious challenge" because it presented multiple prior art references disclosing the very feature—the helical power cable take-up journal—that was the sole basis for the patent’s allowance.

 6. Relief Requested